Decimus Junius Brutus Albinus

 Decimus Junius Brutus Albinus (27 April 81 BC – September 43 BC) was a Roman general and politician of the late republican period and one of the leading instigators of Julius Caesar's assassination.
 He had previously been an important supporter of Caesar in the Gallic Wars and in the civil war against Pompey.
 Decimus Brutus is often confused with his distant cousin and fellow conspirator, Marcus Junius Brutus.

+Due to a typographical error in a 16th-century English publication, he is often known in English-speaking popular culture as Decius Brutus.

 Biography

 Early life

 Decimus was probably son of the Roman senator Decimus Junius Brutus and his notorious wife Sempronia, one of the participants in the conspiracy of Catilina in 63 BC.
 His birthday seems to have been 27 April, and he was probably born in the year 81 BC, perhaps slightly earlier.
 Decimus was of distinguished ancestry: his father, grandfather and great-grandfather had all been consuls, and his mother was likely descended from Gaius Gracchus, the ill-fated popular reformer.
 He was also adopted by a patrician named Postumius Albinus, one of the last members of the ancient noble house which bore that name.
 Although some ancient sources accordingly refer to Decimus as 'Albinus', and the name also appears on some coins he himself minted, Decimus does not seem to have changed his name to reflect the adoption, as was customary, and his contemporaries continued referring to him by his birth name, even in official contexts.

 On several occasions Julius Caesar expressed how he loved Decimus Brutus like a son.
 Syme argued that if a Brutus was the natural son of Caesar, Decimus was more likely than Marcus Brutus.
 Decimus was named an heir in the second degree in Caesar's will and was designated to become guardian of any child Caesar would have.
 Roman historian Appian interpreted this as being an adoption of Decimus by Caesar.

 Decimus Brutus spent his youth mainly in the company of Publius Clodius Pulcher, Gaius Scribonius Curio, and Marcus Antonius.